Terrain-following radar: Technology

 One problem with this simple algorithm is that the calculated path will keep the aircraft in positive pitch as it approaches the crest of a hill.
 This results in the aircraft flying over the peak while still climbing and taking some time before it begins to descend again into the valley beyond.
 This effect was known as "ballooning".
 To address this, real-world units had an additional term that was applied that caused the aircraft to climb more rapidly against larger displacements.
 This resulted in the aircraft reaching the desired clearance altitude earlier than normal and thus levelling off before reaching the peak.

 Because the radar only sees objects in the line-of-sight, it cannot see hills behind other hills.
 To prevent the aircraft from diving into a valley only to require a hard pull-up, the negative G limit was generally low, on the order of one-half G. The systems also had problems over water, where the radar beam tended to scatter forward and returned little signal to the aircraft except in high sea states.
 In such conditions, the system would fail back to a constant clearance using a radio altimeter.

-Terrain avoidance normally works in a relative fashion, the absolute altitudes of objects are not important.
+Terrain avoidance normally works in a relative fashion; that is, the absolute altitudes of objects are not important.
 In some cases, it is desirable to provide an absolute number to indicate the amount of clearance or lack of it.
 The height of the top of any particular feature relative to the aircraft can then be calculated through h = H - R sin φ, where H is the altitude over the ground measured by the radio altimeter, φ is the angle and R the range measured by the radar, with h being the resulting height of the object over the current flight path.
 The clearance between the aircraft and terrain is then H - h.